wilkelab/cowplot/README.md

 # Installation

-The package is available on CRAN [here](https://cran.r-project.org/package=cowplot) and can be installed via

-    install.packages("cowplot")

-You can install the latest development version of the package using the devtools package.
+Until version 1.0 of cowplot is available on CRAN, it is recommended to install the latest development version of the package using the devtools package.
 In your R console, simply enter:

     devtools::install_github("wilkelab/cowplot")

+The cowplot package is also on [CRAN](https://cran.r-project.org/package=cowplot) and can be installed via

+    install.packages("cowplot")

+However, the version on CRAN (0.9.4) is outdated and many of the examples on this site will not work with cowplot 0.9.4.

 # Usage

-To get a quick introduction to the main features of this package, read the vignettes provided with the [package on CRAN.](https://cran.r-project.org/package=cowplot)
+To get a quick introduction to the main features of this package, read the [introductory vignette.](https://wilkelab.org/cowplot/articles/introduction.html) For a more in-depth discussion, read [all vignettes](https://wilkelab.org/cowplot/articles/index.html) and/or the [reference documentation.](https://wilkelab.org/cowplot/reference/index.html)